wasm-forge/ic-rusqlite/README.md

 # ic-rusqlite
-Convenience package to create a database with the Sqlite support
+Convenience package to create a database with the Sqlite support.